 "It's a huge job to keep it accessible," she said.
 "We hope to get more diversity.
 If you want to play, we can find a way to get you going here."

-On another note, much of hockey's surging popularity in the Bay Area stems from the number of people -- such as Teachout and Nadzam -- who have settled
+On another note, much of hockey's surging popularity in the Bay Area stems from the number of people -- such as Teachout and Nadzam -- who have settled in the region after moving from hockey-loving areas.

 To that end, teams like the Bears help fill a void for families such as that of Pee Wee player Nolan Koziel.